mnhat3896/myDevOpsBlog/content/en/posts/backup_database_inside_kubernetes.md

 ---
-title: How to backup database inside kubernetes
+title: How to backup database run inside Azure Kubernetes Service (Kubernetes)
 date: 2021-05-02T12:00:06+09:00
-description: The article to introduce how to use cronjob to backup database inside kubernetes
+description: The article to introduce how to use cronjob to backup database inside Azure Kubernetes Service (Kubernetes)
 draft: false
 hideToc: false
 enableToc: true